 2019 FALL SCHEDULE Registration Starts August 1, 2019

 Tuesday: Cooking Around the Clock & Part Plants

 COOKING AROUND THE CLOCK, PARTS OF PLANT & GARDENING

 We will learn the basics of gardening and explore vegetables through their plant parts.
-Using delectable from scratch recipes classes we will work their way through each exciting and delicious mealtime each meeting (Breakfast, Brunch, Lunch, Tea, Snacks, and Dinner).
-Jr Chefs learn proper sanitation, knife skills and the basics of how to grow food, cook it and deal with it from seed to waste providing plenty of opportunities for STEAM fun.
+Using delectable from scratch recipes, classes work their way through each exciting and delicious mealtime each meeting (Breakfast, Brunch, Lunch, Tea, Snacks, and Dinner).
+Master Cooks Jrs. learn proper sanitation, knife skills and the basics of how to grow food, cook it and deal with it from seed to waste providing plenty of opportunities for STEAM (Science, Technology, Engineering, Arts, Math) fun.